How Knowledge Bases Can Help Deflect Tickets

 Rich media integration

-Text alone often isn’t sufficient for complex processes.
+Text alone isn’t sufficient for complex processes.
 Knowledge bases that incorporate screenshots, videos, flowcharts, and interactive elements provide clearer guidance and better accommodate different learning styles.

 Consistent formatting and templates